makersacademy/ruby-coding-challenge/lib/approach.md

  - Repeated steps until the method returned expected results

 **Refactoring**
- - Read through all methods for specified object type, searching for shorter replacements for my current solutions
+ - Reading Enumerable and Ruby docs thoroughly, searching for shorter replacements for my current solutions
 ----------
 **Note:**
  - Solution for Q14 in questions_spec.rb appears to be incorrect with a rogue quotation mark